Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 In case it’s not obvious, the UCG-Fiber doesn’t need this added storage to function as an advanced router—it has an undisclosed onboard storage to store apps and settings.

-However, if you want to use the Protect application, which you should consider, an NVMe SSD will come in handy.
-On this front, it’s important to note that this storage is not user-accessible—the UCG-Fiber doesn’t have a network-attached storage (NAS) feature.
+However, if you want to use the Protect application, which you should consider, an NVMe SSD will be necessary since the UCG-Fiber has no other way to host external storage.
+By the way, note that this storage is not user-accessible as shared folders—the gateway doesn’t have a network-attached storage (NAS) feature.

 Ubiquiti UCG-Fiber UniFi Cloud Gateway Fiber AppsUbiquiti UCG-Fiber UniFi Cloud Gateway Fiber Storage